nus-cs2113-AY2223S2/ip/docs/README.md

 ![eventCorrect.png](images/eventCorrect.png)

 ## List
 If you want to see all the tasks that Duke has helped you store, you can do so with the command `list`.
 This is a single word command which has no additional parameters.
+Any other parameters will be ignored Duke - for example, if you put 'list 1234', Duke will still process the command as 'list' and ignore '1234'.

 Your tasks will be printed out by Duke in the same order that you input them, with its index.
 There are three main sections when your tasks are printed, as shown below: